message/iata/SE.md

 - passengers younger than 18 years traveling to meet a parent residing in Sweden, and accompanying persons;
 - parents traveling to meet their children younger than 18 years residing in Sweden.
 2. Expired passports issued by Sweden are accepted if accompanied by a valid national ID card or another valid form of identification document.
-3. Passengers must have a negative COVID-19 antigen, LAMP, PCR or TMA test result.
+3. Passengers entering or transiting through Sweden must have a negative COVID-19 antigen, LAMP, PCR or TMA test result.
 The test must have been taken at most 48 hours before arrival.
 - This does not apply to:
 - nationals and residents of Sweden;
 - passengers who arrive from or have transited through Denmark, Finland, Iceland or Norway;